mfeinLearn/react-hooks-hogwild/NOTES.md

 - [x] add new hogs

 TO DO:
+[] refactoring

+- [x] combine amISortedGreased and amISortedNotGreased

-[] add more hooks
+  [x] add more hooks

+- useEffect
   [] convert function components to class components